-Cook 30 minutes more on high.
+Cook for 30 minutes more on high.

 Crock Pot Cheesy Potatoes from Real Potatoes

-- 1 pound potatoes - raw
+- 1 pound potatoes - peeled

 - 6 green onions

-- 1 teaspoon coarse salt
+- 1 teaspoon Kosher salt

-- 1/2 teaspoon pepper
+- ½ teaspoon pepper

 - 1 cup sour cream

-- 1 cup cheddar cheese - shredded
+- 1 cup sharp cheddar cheese - shredded

 - 2-3 strips cooked bacon - optional